Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 author: Charles Thomas
 ---

-We finally know enough mathematics we can start delving into quantum mechanics.
+We finally know enough mathematics that we can start delving into quantum mechanics.

 ## Representing states
-To get with quantum mechanics, let's imagine we have a coin.
+To get started with quantum mechanics, let's imagine we have a coin.
 When we flip a coin, we find that it can either be heads or tails.
 We say the coin is either in the heads state or the tails state.
 Let's represent this using

 $$\ket{H} = \text{Coin is heads}$$